eliel-monfort/DBProject_328269121_329114573/Stage_1/README.md

 - `Unit Mission Assignment`
 - `Vehicle Mission Assignment`

-The script facilitated data entry by allowing us to automate the insertion of data into multiple tables, which is especially helpful for large datasets or for performing regular updates to the database.
+The script made data entry easier by letting us insert data into multiple tables automatically.
+This was especially useful for large datasets or when we needed to update the database regularly.
-The Python script works by reading data from predefined sources (such as CSV files or external data), processing it, and executing SQL commands to insert the data into the database.
+It reads data from sources like CSV files, processes it, and runs SQL commands to add the data to the database.

 ## ✅ Summary